-2 DfE school attendance guidance can be found https://www.gov.uk/government/publications/school-attendance

-3 WSCC school absence information can be found https://www.westsussex.gov.uk/education-children-and-families/schools-and-colleges/school-attendance-and-behaviour/school-absences/

-4 DfE guidance Children Missing Education found https://www.gov.uk/government/publications/children-missing-education

-5 WSCC Children Missing Education and Removal from Roll Policy https://www.westsussex.gov.uk/media/12459/cme_policy.pdf

 - 1. We will have in place a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 2.
-This will include how school manage low level concerns.

-6.7 Appointing a Designated Safeguarding Lead & Deputies

-1. Appointing a Designated Safeguarding Lead who is a senior member of staff from our leadership team, who has responsibility for safeguarding and child protection.
-This should be explicit in the role-holders job description in line with Annex C of Keeping Children Safe in Education 2023.

-6.8 Audits and Review - including Peer Reviews

-- 1. Through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay.6 - 2.
-Our school will also consider whether a peer review by another school or an audit of our safeguarding provision would be of benefit.7

-6.9 Child Protection Records
+This will include how school manage low level concerns. - 6.7 Appointing a Designated Safeguarding Lead & Deputies - 1.
+Appointing a Designated Safeguarding Lead who is a senior member of staff from our leadership team, who has responsibility for safeguarding and child protection.
+This should be explicit in the role-holders job description in line with Annex C of Keeping Children Safe in Education 2024. - 6.8 Audits and Review including Peer Reviews - 1.
+Through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay.7 - 2.
+Our school will also consider whether a peer review by another school or an audit of our safeguarding provision would be of benefit.8 - 6.9 Child Protection Records

-Ensuring that child protection records are maintained in accordance with KCSiE 2023, are kept securely and separately from other records, in accordance with GDPR, and are only accessed by staff that need to.
+Ensuring that child protection records are maintained in accordance with KCSiE 2024, are kept securely and separately from other records, in accordance with GDPR, and are only accessed by staff that need to.

-6.10 Allegations against teachers, other staff, including supply teachers and volunteers
+6.10 Allegations against teachers, other staff, including supply teachers and volunteers.